Class action: Modern developments

 In two major 21st-century cases, the Supreme Court ruled 5–4 against certification of class actions due to differences in each individual members' circumstances: first in Wal-Mart v.
 Dukes (2011) and later in Comcast Corp. v.
 Behrend (2013).

 Companies may insert the phrase "may elect to resolve any claim by individual arbitration" into their consumer and employment contracts to use arbitration and prevent class-action lawsuits.

-Rejecting arguments that they violated employees’ rights to collective bargaining, and that modestly-valued consumer claims would be more efficiently litigated within the parameters of one lawsuit, the U. S. Supreme Court, in Epic Systems Corp. v.
-Lewis (2018), allowed the use of so-called "class action waivers".
+Rejecting arguments that they violated employees' rights to collective bargaining, and that modestly-valued consumer claims would be more efficiently litigated within the parameters of one lawsuit, the Supreme Court, in Epic Systems Corp. v.
+Lewis (2018), enabled the use of class action waivers.
 Citing its deference to freedom to contract principles, the Epic Systems opinion opened the door dramatically to the use of these waivers as a condition of employment, consumer purchases and the like.
-Some commentators in opposition to the ruling see it as a "death knell" to many employment and consumer class actions, and have increasingly pushed for legislation to circumvent it in hopes of reviving otherwise-underrepresented parties’ ability to litigate on a group basis.
+Some commentators in opposition to the ruling see it as a "death knell" to many employment and consumer class actions, and have increasingly pushed for legislation to circumvent it in hopes of reviving otherwise-underrepresented parties' ability to litigate on a group basis.
 Supporters (mostly pro-business) of the high court's ruling argue its holding is consistent with private contract principles.
 Many of those supporters had long-since argued that class action procedures were generally inconsistent with due process mandates and unnecessarily promoted litigation of otherwise small claims—thus heralding the ruling's anti-litigation effect.

-In 2017, the US Supreme Court issued its opinion in Bristol-Meyer Squibb Co. v.
-Superior Court of California, 137 S. Ct.
-1773 (2017), holding that over five hundred plaintiffs from other states cannot bring a consolidated mass action against the pharmaceutical giant in the State of California.
+In 2017, the US Supreme Court issued its opinion in Bristol-Myers Squibb Co. v.
+Superior Court (2017), holding that over five hundred plaintiffs from other states could not bring a consolidated mass action against the pharmaceutical giant in the State of California.
 This opinion may arguably render nationwide mass action and class action impossible in any single state besides the defendant's home state.

-In 2020, the 11th Circuit Court of Appeals found incentive awards are impermissible.
+In 2020, the 11th Circuit Court of Appeals ruled that incentive awards are impermissible.
 Incentive awards are a relatively modest payment made to class representatives as part of a class settlement.
 The ruling was a response to an objector who claimed Rule 23 required that the fee petition be filed before the time frame for class member objections to be filed; and payments to the class representative violates doctrine from two US Supreme Court cases from the 1800s.